ragnarlotus/vue-flux-docs/src/documentation/v7/components/flux-grid/readme.md

 ## Description

-Component to make grid of image or cube.
+Component to make grid of resource or cube.

 ## Attributes